7 Data Trends That Will Transform Businesses in 2026

 • Access controls and lineage tracking built into development environments

-In 2025, data governance won’t just protect organizations—it will enable innovation while ensuring that data remains trusted and reliable.
+In 2026, data governance won’t just protect organisations, but it will enable innovation while ensuring that data remains trusted and reliable.

 Prediction 6: Growth in Business-Ready AI Agents